SmartPhoneRecordsLLC/hello-world/README.md

 # hello-world
 SPR hello world repository

-Hello everyone,
+Greetings,

-We have come from the future to bring you technology that is light years beyond what we currently experience on earth.
+We have come from the future to bring you technology that is light years beyond what you currently experience on earth.
 Enjoy!